DianaEP/personalized-cards/README.md

 ## Features

 - 🧭 **Smooth Navigation** – Built with `Expo Router` for seamless screen transitions.
+- 🔐 **User Authentication** – Secure login, registration, and user session management with JWT authentication.
+- 🛡️ **Form Validation** – Ensures user input integrity using validation rules for registration and login.
+- 👤 **User Profile** – Users can visualize their data, delete the account or simply logout.

 - 🤳 **Image Upload & Capture** – Users can choose an image from their gallery or capture a new one using the camera.
 - ✂️ **Image Cropping** – Cropping is available via `Expo Image Picker`.